Chatting & emoting

-When you chat, a dialogue tag is used to attribute your words to your persona or pet.
+When you chat, a dialogue tag is used to attribute your words to your character.
 A dialogue tag is a piece of narration attached to a quotation to attribute the quotation to a character.

-You can direct your dialogue at another player’s persona by beginning your chat with their Mote handle.
+You can direct your dialogue at another character by beginning your chat with a character reference.

 “Good afternoon,” Alice says to the Queen of Hearts.